MaggieShao596/The_Calorie_Step_Connection/README.md

 ### NMAR Analysis

 We believe `avg_rating` is likely **Not Missing at Random (NMAR)**.
+The absence of a rating may be related to the rating value itself — users who try a recipe but dislike it may choose not to leave a rating, meaning the missingness depends on the unobserved rating value rather than any observed variables.
+This is consistent with the definition of NMAR, where the probability of a value being missing is related to the missing value itself.

-Whether a recipe has a rating may depend on the rating value itself, for example, users may be less likely to rate recipes they dislike, meaning the missingness is related to the unseen rating value itself.
-To determine whether this missingness could instead be MAR, we would need additional data such as the number of recipe views, whether users saved the recipe, or how long the recipe has been posted.
-If missing ratings are mainly explained by low interaction counts or newer recipes, then the missingness may depend on observed variables rather than the missing value itself.
+To determine whether this missingness could instead be MAR, we would need additional data such as the number of recipe views, whether users saved the recipe, the number of interactions, or how long the recipe has been posted.
+If missing ratings were mainly explained by these observed variables rather than the rating value itself, we could classify the missingness as MAR.
+However, without such data, NMAR remains the more likely explanation.

 A plausible NMAR column in this dataset is also `description`.
 Because `description` is written by the recipe contributor, whether it is missing may depend on unobserved factors such as how much effort the contributor wants to put into the recipe, how confident they feel about it, or whether they believe additional explanation is necessary.
 These factors are not fully captured in the dataset.
 Additional data that could help explain this missingness (and potentially make it MAR) would include contributor-level information such as experience level, engagement history, or whether Food.com prompted users to include a description during submission.